 Get to know your pollinator insects by paying attention to a flowering plant this week!

-You’re invited to watch a flowering plant in your garden or local park for 10 minutes on any sunny day during the week of November 11th to 18th and submit your observations of insect visitors via the website: http://wildpollinatorcount.com.
+You’re invited to watch a flowering plant for 10 minutes during the week of November 10 to 17 and submit your observations of insect visitors via the website: http://wildpollinatorcount.com.

 - You don’t need to be an insect expert.

 - You may be surprised by what you see!